The University of Dallas is proud to be an educational partner of the Archdiocese

 Christifideles Certification Program participants may select from one of the following graduate

-Graduate ministry programs at the University of Dallas Neuhoff School of Ministry prepare students for transformative service in a wide range of ministerial settings.
+Graduate ministry programs at the University of Dallas Neuhoff Institute for Ministry & Evangelization prepare students for transformative service in a wide range of ministerial settings.

 Each program taught by our nationally recognized faculty is comprised of 37 credit hours and can be completed online, onsite or in both formats.

 University of Dallas Events, Workshops, Conferences and Intellectual Pilgrimages

 "The harvest is abundant... so ask the master of the harvest to send out laborers

 Christifideles Certification participants are welcome to join the Neuhoff Institute

 for Ministry & Evangelization for several of its annual events including, but not

 limited to the following: